richdede/picsureai/README.md

 Overall, this project was a great learning experience that helped me improve my web development skills and gain a better understanding of the technologies involved.

+### Contact

+If you want to contact with me you can reach me at [LinkedIn](https://www.linkedin.com/in/dee-prince-dede-970913217/).

 ## Getting Started

 ### Prerequisites